Get started with compliance settings in System Center Configuration Manager

 Remote connection profiles

-For details, see Create remote connection profiles.
+For more information, see Create remote connection profiles.

 Windows edition upgrade